marcosblandim/setup-liferay-script/README.md

 - add 3 missing properties: company.default.name (default site name), default.admin.first.name and default.admin.last.name (default admin first and last name)
 - should the wizard env have de dev properties?
 - see how blade prints its version, and validate it right -> see what it prints when there is an update -> see how to get any version within any text with regex
-- add option to delete bundles before initBundle
+- add option to delete `bundles` before initBundle
 - warn while exiting with keyboard interrupt
 - organize the order of the functions
 - refact all to code to improve its logic understanding
+- split setup.py in multiple files
+- create a default wizard properties file and check if your default properties are right